Tips

 2) Keep the hierarchy shallow and predictable

-Deep nesting feels organized to the team and impossible to browse for the customer.
-Your goal is consistency:
+Deep nesting feels tidy to the team and annoying to the customer.

 3) Make search win by design